 HSA.
-If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,600 for self-only coverage and \$7,200 for family coverage (plus \$1,000 if you're age 55 or older) for 2021.
+If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employersponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,650 for self-only coverage and \$7,300 for family coverage (plus \$1,000 if you're age 55 or older) for 2022.
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year, allowing the account to grow.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit - not to exceed \$2,750 in 2021.
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$2,850 in 2022.
 The plan pays or reimburses you for qualified medical expenses.
 (If you have an HSA, your FSA is limited to funding certain permitted expenses.)
-What you don't use by the plan year's end, you generally lose - though your plan might give you a 21⁄2-month grace period to incur expenses to use up the previous year's contribution.

-New!
-Your plan might allow you to roll over all unused amounts to 2022 under the CAA.
+What you don't use by the plan year's end, you generally lose - though your plan might give you a 2/2-month grace period to incur expenses to use up the previous year's contribution.
+Or it might allow you to roll over up to \$570 to 2023.
+Warning: Some provisions allowing added FSA flexibility because of the pandemic have expired.